Los Amantes del Alba (The Lovers of the Dawn)

 • A snowy night in Montreux becomes a turning point: they choose each other fully.

-• In Vienna, Guillermo and Tamara deepen their bond through music, a horse-drawn carriage ride, and shared creative visions—art and textiles intertwined.
+• In Vienna, Tamara and Guillermo deepen their bond through music, a horse-drawn carriage ride, and shared creative visions—art and textiles intertwined.

-• In Madrid, Dolores makes a final attempt to seduce Guillermo, but he resists, choosing Tamara.
+• In Madrid, Dolores, now desperate, attempts to seduce Guillermo, but he resists, choosing Tamara.

 • At La Tomatina in Valencia, they celebrate the colorful rebirth of their love.